-A number of scientific studies suggest that glucosamine may be an effective treatment for osteoarthritis (OA).
-Osteoarthritis is a type of arthritis that occurs when cartilage breaks down and is lost, either due to injury or to normal wear and tear.
+Several scientific studies suggest that glucosamine may be an effective treatment for osteoarthritis (OA).
+OA is a type of arthritis that occurs when cartilage breaks down and is lost, either due to injury or to normal wear and tear.
 It commonly occurs as people age.
 In some studies, glucosamine supplements have decreased the joint pain of OA.
-Not all studies are positive, however, and several recent ones have not found any positive effect from taking glucosamine.
-It’s not clear why the studies have different findings, and experts disagree on whether glucosamine is helpful in treating OA.
+Not all studies are positive, however, and several have not found any positive effect from taking glucosamine.
+It’s not clear why the studies have conflicting results, and experts disagree on whether glucosamine is helpful in treating OA.

 In the past, some researchers thought glucosamine may actually slow progression of the disease, unlike other current medical treatments for OA.
-Many people take either acetaminophen (Tylenol) or nonsteroidal anti-inflammatory drugs, such as ibuprofen (Advil, Motrin) and naproxen (Aleve), for OA pain.
-In addition, some of these drugs can cause stomach upset, cramps, constipation, diarrhea, and in some cases, stomach ulcers.
+Many people take either acetaminophen (Tylenol) or nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Advil, Motrin) and naproxen (Aleve), for OA pain.
+In addition, some of these drugs can cause stomach upset, cramps, constipation, diarrhea, and in some cases, stomach ulcers, and infertility.

-But so far studies have not shown conclusively that glucosamine helps repair or grow new cartilage, or stops cartilage from being further damaged.
+But so far studies have not shown conclusively that glucosamine helps repair or grow new cartilage, or prevents further damage to cartilage.
 Glucosamine is often taken with chondroitin, another supplement thought to be effective in treating OA.
 Like glucosamine, chondroitin also has conflicting results in studies.

-There are no major food sources of glucosamine, so people who want to take it must take supplements.
+There are no major food sources of glucosamine, so you must get it from supplements.
 Most supplements are made from chitin, the hard outer shells of shrimp, lobsters, and crabs.
 Other forms of glucosamine are available for people who are allergic to shellfish.

 How to Take It

 Glucosamine is not recommended for children.
-It is mainly used to treat osteoarthritis (a condition that affects adults), and its safety for children has not been studied.
+It is mainly used to treat OA (a condition that affects adults), and its safety for children has not been studied.

 You may need to take supplements on a long-term basis to reduce the pain and inflammation of OA.
 Talk with your health care provider.